Approval process overview

 The approval procedure for the different types of proposal are set out below.

 You need full details of all new and amended modules and programmes before you put them forward for approval by the appropriate committees.
+New programmes and major programme amendments have a two-stage development and approval process - executive approval (stage 1) followed by full academic programme approval (stage 2).

 Students will not be able to enrol on a module or register on a programme until it has been fully approved.
+A new programme should not be included in Integrated Planning Exercise (IPE) submissions until executive approval has been given.

 Major programme amendments: involve changes to the structure of an existing programme which have the potential to impact on the programme level learning outcomes.
 See major programme amendment definition (PDF).
 Major programme amendments are proposed by the STSEC, approved by the PAG, and ratified by PSG.